JfMRes/JFML_IoT/README.md

 JFML IoT is an open source Java library designed to facilitate the integration of Fuzzy-Base Systems (FRBS) into Internet of Things (IoT) enviroments.
 Using Java Fuzzy Markup Language (JFML) as engine.
 JFML is built on the IEEE 1855-2016 standard, simplifying the representation of fuzzy rule-based systems with a standard XML-based FML language.

+The entire project has been created with extensibility in mind.
+The abstract classes represent the basic functionality of all objects, making it easier to extend the project and add new classes to expand its capabilities.

 ## Implemented components

+This section provides an overview of the components implemented in the project.

 ### Sensors